 Are you fascinated by films, music or theater?
-Do you love to discuss what art is, how to interpret a particular movie, popular song or performance?
+Do you love to discuss what art is, or how to interpret a particular movie, popular song or performance?
 Are you interested in studying the effects of arts and media in our societies?
-These are central questions and topics in the Bachelor's programme Arts, Culture and Media should become your Bachelor's programme.
+These are central questions and topics in the Bachelor's programme Arts, Culture and Media.

 In our Bachelor’s programme students acquire a deepened analytical, historical and theoretical understanding of (a) two art forms chosen from film, music, theater/performance, visual arts or literature; and (b) specialized scholarly knowledge in one of two frameworks: ‘Arts, Policy and Cultural Entrepreneurship’ or ‘Analysis and Criticism.’
-This broad multi- and interdisciplinary combination makes it unique.
+This broad multi- and interdisciplinary combination is unique to the programme.

-In our programme students enrol in one or two of the arts disciplines offered by our own department: Film, Theater, Music.
-Literature and Visual Arts can be chosen as second arts discipline only.
+In our programme students enroll in one or two of the arts disciplines offered by our own department: Film, Theater, Music.
+Literature and Visual Arts can be chosen as secondary arts discipline only.

 Please see our blog on recent topics concerning the arts in society: https://artsinsociety.eu/